pyladies/pyladies-kit/handbook/index.rst

 and chairs:
 `https://github.com/pyladies/pyladies-kit/blob/master/grant-proposals/sample-hackathon.pdf?raw=true <>`_

-Also see our sample Python Sprints grant proposal to raise money for food, power strips, name tags, and anything else you might need to run a sprint/hackathon, up to $300:
+You can apply for a Python Sprints grant to raise money for food, power strips, name tags, and anything else you might need to run a sprint/hackathon, up to $300:

-(TODO: add link here)

 Selling t-shirts/merchandise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~